PipelineAI/pipeline/docs/cluster/predict.md

 These instructions are under active development.

-# Deploy to Kubernetes Cluster
-_Note:  These instructions apply only to the clustered, enterprise version of PipelineAI._

-## Package Model + Runtime into Docker Image
+# Package Model + Runtime into a Docker Image
-_This can run locally - or on a CI build server anywhere._
 ```
 pipeline predict-server-build --model-name=mnist --model-tag=a --model-type=tensorflow --model-path=./tensorflow/mnist/model
 ```